 One of the best parts of our jobs as DC wedding photographers is preserving cherished family traditions on film.
 Weddings, whether in Washington or outside the DMV, are ultimately a celebration of family.
 In essence, a marriage is the bringing together of two familial groups to create a new one.
 A new nuclear family comprising the two people who come to their DC wedding venue to tie the knot, naturally.
 But a matrimonial celebration also gives birth to a much larger clan that includes the bride’s and groom’s extended families.
 New relationships among the various in-laws often get their start on a wedding day in Washington.
 A lot of the candid wedding photography that we take for our brides and grooms focuses on those moments.

 In a very similar way, a Washington wedding celebration also gives rise to new family traditions.
 In their married lives, most brides and grooms meld their own particular cultural and religious customs with those of their new spouses.
 It is a lifelong process that often begins during the lead-up to their exchange of marital vows.
 When planning their wedding, DC-area brides and grooms often have to delicately negotiate the inclusion of their different family traditions in the celebrations.
 For that reason, most DC-area weddings that we photograph feature a mix of elements from each side’s family background.
+A smart Washington, DC, wedding photographer makes sure to record all of it so that no one feels left out.

 That is where each bride’s and each groom’s individual family traditions come in.
 Those are the elements that personalize wedding photos and make them special.
 Little touches like a picture of the groom’s grandmother pinned to his lapel.
 Or like the bride wearing her mother’s wedding dress.
 Or like the groom sporting his grandfather’s cufflinks.
 Or like the couple passing the wedding rings to each wedding guest and asking them for a blessing.
 Or like the father of the bride changing the lyrics of a popular song to include a reference to her mother.